reactjs/ko.react.dev/content/docs/hooks-faq.md

 }
 ```

 `useRef` **does not** accept a special function overload like `useState`.
-Instead, you can write your own function that creates and sets it lazily:
+Instead, you can write your own function that creates and sets it lazily.

 ```js
 function Image(props) {